 Reactivation with a PIR

 The use is more comfortable without pressing or touching buttons.
 This can be achieved with a PIR element – a motion detector.
 The components are usually available in 2 designs.

 The larger version can be set via potentiometers in the behavior of detection and activation time.
-The small version has fixed values.
-The connection to the Pi is easy.
+Small version has fixed values.
+A connection to the Pi is easy.